-<Digest> is the recommended authentication method for better data security.
-You must be aware of the risk if you adopt <Basic> as the authentication method.
+- <Digest> is the recommended authentication method for better data security.
+You must be aware of the risk if you adopt <Basic> as the authentication method. - 3.
+Click <Save> to save the settings.

 7.4 IP Address Filter

 This function makes access control possible.